 Any good mastermind group should be held with the understanding that all conversations are confidential.
 With this in mind, be careful not to “sugar coat” your issues.
 Being completely honest with your group will dramatically increase the chances that you will get some constructive feedback.

-Download a Mastermind Group Hot Seat Template
+Download Our Mastermind Hot Seat Template